Anxiety and stress management skills are a concern for autistic kids.

 - the social context grows increasingly complex

-- kids with autism may become more aware of their differences and interpersonal difficulties
+- autistic kids may become more aware of their differences and interpersonal difficulties

 (Disclosure: This post contains affiliate links which are unlabeled ads and we’ll earn a commission if you shop through them, at no extra cost for you.
 We are also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 You can also read our Disclosure & Disclaimer policy here)